 - 3. What are the elements of a loss of consortium claim in Nevada?

-- 4. How does a plaintiff prove loss of consortium?
+- 4. How do I prove loss of consortium?

-- 5. Does the injured spouse have to sue for his or her injury?
+- 5. Does my injured spouse have to sue for their injury?

 1. What is the definition of “loss of consortium” under Nevada law?